erratinsilentio/erratinsilentio/README.md

 * 🛠 Working on the frontend
-* 🔥 learning backend using Go
+* 🔥 Learning backend to become fullstack
-* 👁 Always hungry and passionate!
+* 🚀 Coding is my passion!
-* 🌎 Steady moving forward
+* 🌎 Currently developing SoundShare.live

 ----------------------------